crispinamuriel/web-accessibility/README.md

 Learning about the different types of disabilies will help a developer understand the needs of the users that will come to your website.

 * Attention-Deficit/Hyperactivity Disorders

  :yellow_heart: Keeping your font size big

  :yellow_heart: Good spacing between topics

  :yellow_heart: Line length

 * Blindness or Low Vision

  :blue_heart: Screen Readers

  :blue_heart: Color Contrast

 * Brain Injuries

 * Deaf / Hard-of-Hearing

  :orange_heart: closed captioning media

 * Learning Disabilities
-* Physical Disabilities

  :green_heart: Keyboard only

  :green_heart: Single switch

  :green_heart: Space between click targets

 * Speech and Language Disabilities

-* Modifications that are helpful for users with disabilities are helpful to all users.
+* Modifications that are helpful for users with disabilities are **helpful to all users**.
 These modifications will bring positive feedback from all users.
 It's easy to understand, navigate, use the keyboard, etc. Black/White is not helpful.

 ## How to Browse the Web
 * Screen Readers